timoxd7/minecraft_username_changer/README.md

 5. Open your given Minecraft Version.
 6. After it was opened, re-enable internet so you can play local multiplayer.

+If you need to download Minecraft first, open the Launcher directly, download and start Minecraft once, then close it and use this tool with the previously mentioned steps.

 > Note: Changing your Minecraft username may violate Mojang's terms of service.
 Use this tool at your own risk.
 Also, this tool is intended for offline/local multiplayer use only, don't know if it works otherwise.

 ## Note